martahil/GithubBlogChallenge03/README.md

 - Vite: Fast development environment for modern web applications.
 - styled-components: For styling components with dynamic themes.
     - global styles for consistent design.
+- phosphor-react: Icon library for a modern UI.
 -

 ## Figma Design